WICG/shape-detection-api/README.md

 # Shape Detection API Specification _:stars:_:movie_camera:

-This is the repository for `shape-detection-api`, an experimental API for detecting Shapes (and Faces) in live or still images on the Web, using hardware acceleration.
+This is the repository for `shape-detection-api`, an experimental API for detecting Shapes (e.g. Faces and other Objects) in live or still images on the Web, by using hardware acceleration.

 You're welcome to contribute!
 Let's make the Web rock our socks off!

-The rendered version of this site can be found in https://wicg.github.io/shape-detection-api -- but, if that's not alive for some reason, here https://rawgit.com/WICG/shape-detection-api/master/index.html as well.
+The rendered version of this site can be found in https://wicg.github.io/shape-detection-api (if that's not alive for some reason try https://rawgit.com/WICG/shape-detection-api/gh-pages/index.html).

 ## Notes on bikeshedding

-To compile, I just run
+To compile, I'm just running

 ```
 curl https://api.csswg.org/bikeshed/ -F file=@index.bs -F force=1 > index.html